Mainland serow: Taxonomy

 In 1831, Brian Houghton Hodgson first described a goat-like animal with short annulated horns occurring in montane regions between the Sutlej and Teesta Rivers under the name "Bubaline Antelope".
 As "Bubaline" was preoccupied, he gave it the scientific name Antelope thar a few months later.

 When William Ogilby described the genus Capricornis in 1838, he determined the Himalayan serow as type species of this genus.

-Teeth from C. sumatraensis were found in a dig from Khok Sung, estimated to originate from the Middle Pleistocene.
+Teeth from a mainland serow were found in a dig in Khok Sung district, estimated to originate from the Middle Pleistocene.

 Characteristics

 The mainland serow possesses guard hairs on its coat that are bristly or coarse and cover the layer of fur closest to its skin to varying degrees.
 The animal has a mane that runs from the horns to the middle of the dorsal aspect of the animal between the scapulae covering the skin.
-The horns are only characteristic of the males and are light-colored, approximately six inches in length, and curve slightly towards the animal's back.
-The mainland serow, both male and female, is around three feet high at the shoulder, and typically weighs around 200 lb.
+The horns are only characteristic of the males and are light-colored, approximately 6 in in length, and curve slightly towards its back.
+Both male and female are around 3 ft high at the shoulder, and typically weigh around 200 lb.